Hannah Mouncey: Australian football

-Although the 2018 AFL Women's season did not start until well beyond the 12 month IOC guideline, Mouncey's nomination for the 2017 AFL Women's draft was declined based on the Victorian Equal Opportunity Act allowing gender discrimination "if strength, stamina or physique is relevant."
+Although the 2018 AFL Women's season did not start until well beyond the 12 month IOC guideline, Mouncey's nomination for the 2017 AFL Women's draft was declined based on the Victorian Equal Opportunity Act allowing gender discrimination "if strength, stamina or physique is relevant".
 Mouncey's testosterone levels had remained far below the IOC limit, and the Australian Football League (AFL) had indicated they would use IOC guidelines on transgender players.
-Mouncey previously played for the Ainslie Football Club in the 2017 AFL Canberra women's season.
 The AFL indicated that she could play for Ainslie in 2018, and could nominate for the 2018 AFL Women's draft.
 In response, the Ainslie Football Club coach and president both stated to the media that there had been no concerns about Mouncey's strength, stamina and physique in the 2017 AFL Canberra women's competition.

 The late decision to exclude Mouncey left the AFL open to criticism from the public and the media, and the AFL Players Association called for clarification from the AFL on the eligibility of transgender players.
 There was confusion about whether the AFL had authority to approve Mouncey to play in other Australian football leagues in 2018, or whether their approval was necessary, contrasting with both the earlier indication that this would be acceptable and Mouncey's participation in 2017.
 In December 2017, Mouncey decided to move to Melbourne to advance her football career.
-At the time, Mouncey had been homeless for almost a year due to mental health issues, and saw football as her most likely avenue for stable accommodation and employment.
+At the time, Mouncey had been homeless for almost a year due to mental health issues, and saw football as her most probably avenue for stable accommodation and employment.
 Fairfax Media listed the denial of Mouncey's nomination as one of year's top 10 sports stories in Canberra.

-In a statement on 13 February 2018, the AFL supported Mouncey's request to play state league Australian rules football, such as VFL Women's (VFLW), and stated that the decision to deny her entry into the AFL Women's draft was only for 2017.
-According to Mouncey, no specific concern or reason for her ineligibility to play in the AFLW competition as opposed to state leagues has ever been provided by the AFL to her, and she states she first found out about the AFL decision to exclude her from the draft through the media.